touchlab/SKIE/README.md

 SwiftGen currently supports the following features:

-- Sealed class/interfaces (*)
+- Sealed class/interfaces

-(*) - These features are not fully implemented yet.
-Expect bugs and compilation errors.
+These features are under active development - expect bugs and compilation errors:

+- Default arguments

 The discussion about any part of the SwiftKt project happens in the `swiftkt` Slack channel.